 Be open-minded when you think through the types of intellectual property that might be applicable to protect your invention.

+i.
 Trade Secret Protection

 How to identify your trade secret?

 When someone misappropriates your trade secret, you have to prove in a court of law that the information qualifies as your trade secret.
-You have to show that the information that was misappropriated was valuable because of its secrecy and you must show the steps you took to keep it secret.
+You have to show that the trade secret information was valuable because of its secrecy, and you must show the steps you took to keep it secret.
 Put simply, the owner of the trade secret information must prove that the confidential information fits the definition of a trade secret given above.

 Trade secret protection lasts until the information is no longer valuable, the information is not secret, or the owner no longer takes reasonable steps to maintain its secrecy.

 Trade secret law specifically protects the misappropriation of trade secret information.
-This means that a wrongful or nefarious act must accompany the acquisition of the information.
+A wrongful or nefarious act must accompany the acquisition of the information for there to be a misappropriation of a trade secret.
 For example, if someone acting as an imposter steals trade secret information from its owner, the owner can sue the imposter for misappropriation of trade secrets.
-However, if the owner voluntarily gives trade secret information to an individual without limitation, there has been no misappropriation, and the owner cannot sue.
+However, if the owner voluntarily gives trade secret information to an individual without limitation, no misappropriation of a trade secret has occurred, and the owner cannot sue.

 When to protect your idea as a trade secret rather than securing a patent?

 Trade secret protection is not appropriate for the long-term protection of any ideas which can be readily ascertained by reverse engineering or for inventions that can be independently created.
 If the information can be reverse engineered or independently created, then there is no nefarious act.
 If there is no nefarious act that accompanies the acquisition of the information, there is generally no misappropriation or wrongful appropriation of the trade secret information.
-Generally, trade secret protection is not optimal for mechanical or software products since both utilize a user interface that is available to the public and can therefore be reverse engineered.
+Generally, trade secret protection is not optimal for mechanical or software products since both utilize a user interface that is available to the public and can, therefore, be reverse-engineered.

 Other things can serve as your trademark.
 For example, sounds, colors, smells, and anything else that can bring the product and/or its owner to the minds of a consumer can serve as your trademark.
 The most common types of trademarks are wordmarks, logos, and slogans.
-If the product configuration (e.g. a Coca-Cola® bottle) or packaging (e.g. Tiffany’s blue packaging) are nonfunctional and recall the product’s maker (i.e. source of the product) for consumers, the configuration can be protected and registered as a trademark.
+If the product configuration (e.g., a Coca-Cola® bottle) or packaging (e.g., Tiffany’s blue packaging) are nonfunctional and recall the product’s maker (i.e., source of the product) for consumers, the configuration can be protected and registered as a trademark.

 To properly protect your trademark, you should conduct a search to find out if others are using a similar mark to yours.
 If not, then file a trademark application to get your trademark registered.

 In the table, registration of a trademark was optional because you accrue trademark rights simply by using the mark in commerce.
-When you sell a product or perform a service under a brand, trademark law gives you common law trademark rights that you can assert against others in your small geographical region where you used the mark.
-Hence, to obtain trademark rights, you do not need to register your trademark but there are significant advantages for doing so such as nationwide rights and the right to block others from securing a registered trademark with the United States Patent and Trademark Office.
+When you sell a product or perform service under a brand, trademark law gives you common law trademark rights that you can assert against others in your small geographical region where you used the mark.
+Hence, to obtain trademark rights, you do not need to register your trademark, but there are significant advantages for doing so, such as nationwide rights and the right to block others from securing a registered trademark with the United States Patent and Trademark Office.

-You automatically have a copyrighted product in your creative expressions at the time that they are fixed in a tangible medium of expression.
+You automatically have a copyrighted product in your creative expressions at the time they are fixed in a tangible medium of expression.
 The copyright lasts for a very long time.
 For any work created on or after January 1, 1978, the term of copyright protection is the entirety of the author’s life plus seventy years after the author’s death.
 For works made for hire as well as anonymous and pseudonymous works, the duration of copyright is ninety-five years from publication or 120 years from creation, whichever is shorter.

 Related article: Gray market goods for copyrighted products no longer illegal

-Two types of patents may be obtained:
+Two types of patents are:

 How to determine which type of patent is better for your invention?

-If when you describe your invention to others, you describe the invention in terms of its function or utility, a utility patent application would be the best type of protection.
+If, when you describe your invention to others, you describe the invention in terms of its function or utility, a utility patent application would be the best type of protection.

 If the invention is described in terms of its aesthetics, a design patent application would be the best type of protection.
 The design patent protects the ornamentation, sculpture, pattern design, layout, and other aesthetic features of a product.

 Sometimes, you will explain your product by using words that describe both function and aesthetics.
 In that case, you may be able to get both types of patents.
-However, if funds are limited, you may have to choose one of the two types of patents that is better suited for your invention.
+However, if funds are limited, you may have to choose one of the two types of patents that are better suited for your invention.
 Seek competent patent counsel in this instance since a patent attorney would be best able to help you make the right decision.

 Utility patent basics:

 To get a utility patent, you need to apply for a patent with the USPTO.
-If you start to market your product without applying for the patent, then eventually (i.e., after one year) your idea will be dedicated to the public.
+If you start to market your product without applying for the patent, then eventually (i.e., after one year), your idea will be dedicated to the public.

 The term for a utility patent is generally 20 years from the filing of your nonprovisional patent application and starts immediately when the patent office issues your patent.